The Settlement Exhibition: The exhibition

-Archaeological finds from the Settlement Age cast light on the people who lived here, their way of life and society.
-But such research will never make any major contribution to resolving the debate on the source value of the Books of Icelanders and Settlements; however, this ongoing debate may in itself be seen as part of the iconic image, having its own symbolic value.
+Archaeological finds from the Settlement Age cast light on the people who lived here, their way of life, and society.
+But such research will never make a major contribution to resolving the debate over the source value of the Books of Icelanders and Settlements; however, this ongoing debate may, in itself, be seen as part of the iconic image, with its own symbolic value.

 The longhouse

-The outer walls of the house were made of turf pieces, known as strengur, with some added stone at their base.
+The outer walls of the house were made of turf pieces, known as strengur, with some stone added at their bases.
 The roof was also of turf.
-Two roof posts supported the roof, but some of its weight must also have been carried by the walls.
-This is unusual for a dwelling of this period, where the weight of the roof was generally born by posts and other internal timbers.
+Two roof posts supported the roof, but the walls must have also carried some of its weight.
+This is unusual for a dwelling of this period, where the weight of the roof was generally borne by posts and other internal timbers.
 Intriguingly, under the western wall is the spine of a horse or cow and other bones.
-In the middle of the house was a fireplace, one of the largest what has been found in Iceland.

-Most of the house had trampled earthen floor.
+In the middle of the house was a fireplace, one of the largest ever found in Iceland.
+Most of the house had a trampled earthen floor.
 Only a small area of the western part of the house had a timber floor or platform, called a bench or set.
 This would have been the householders' personal space and sleeping area, perhaps with enclosed cabins.

 Principal points

-The focus of the exhibition is the hall; various methods are employed to explain and interpret the remains of the building.
-The most interesting objects found in the excavations are exhibited in glass cabinets, which are recessed into the oval wall below the landscape photograph.
-They have been placed there in accord with their links to nature; various methods are employed to point out and explain these links.
+The focus of the exhibition is the hall, where various methods are employed to explain and interpret the building's remains.
+The most interesting objects from the excavations are displayed in glass cabinets recessed into the oval wall below the landscape photograph.
+They have been placed there in accordance with their links to nature; various methods are employed to point out and explain these links.

 The hall itself is as it was when the archaeologists had finished their work.
-Guests are supposed to walk around it anti-clockwise; on the way they will see various explanatory information about the structure.
-Beams of light, which light up when a button is pressed, pick out the most important factors.
+Guests are supposed to walk around it anti-clockwise; on the way, they will see various explanatory information about the structure.
+Beams of light that illuminate when a button is pressed highlight the most important factors.

-Otherwise, information on the hall site is mainly provided by two innovative multimedia tools: on the one hand the Reconstruction Window and on the other hand two multimedia tables.
+Otherwise, information about the hall site is mainly provided by two innovative multimedia tools: the Reconstruction Window and two multimedia tables.

-A hands-on children's area is also a part of the exhibition where replicas of Viking Age toys are provided along with ancient boardgames and other activities.
+A hands-on children's area is also part of the exhibition, featuring replicas of Viking Age toys, ancient boardgames, and other activities.